 This may mean limiting the time that children are allowed on the premises, the areas of the building they can venture into and ensuring that there is an adult present at all times.

-Though we would generally advise against allowing employees to bring their children to work, you may find that it is unavoidable and affecting employee attendance.
+Though we would generally advise against allowing employees to bring their children to work, you may find that it is unavoidable and affecting employee attendance and productivity.

-Hence, you may agree to let them bring their child but the above advice should be taken on board.
+Hence, you may agree to let them bring their child onto the premises under a strict policy but the above advice should be taken on board.

-If you want to discuss this HR issue further, please call us on 0845 2626 260 where we can arrange an advice line call with one of our consultants
+If you want to discuss this HR issue further or you need help updating your employee handbooks, then we can connect you to one of our HR consultants for some expert advice.
+Just call us on 0845 2626 260 where we can arrange a HR advice line call.